drfleming0227/TLS-update/README.md

 ### iOS

 TLSv1.2 support was introduced in iOS 5.
-The [PayPal iOS SDK](https://github.com/paypal/PayPal-iOS-SDK) and the [Braintree iOS SDK](https://github.com/braintree/braintree_ios) both require iOS 7 or higher.
+The [PayPal iOS SDK](https://github.com/paypal/PayPal-iOS-SDK) and the [Braintree iOS SDK](https://github.com/braintree/braintree_ios) both require iOS 7 or later.
 Apps built since 2013 will likely not need any updates.

 ### Windows

-Neither PayPal, nor Braintree support any Windows SDKs.
+Neither PayPal nor Braintree support any Windows SDKs.
 For a web browser integration, we recommend [Braintree v.zero for JavaScript](https://developers.braintreepayments.com/javascript+dotnet/guides/client-sdk).